Updated June 27th, 2020

 As you are aware, we are in the middle of an unprecedented health crisis with COVID-19.
 All church gatherings at Concord UMC have been cancelled until further notice, in compliance with the recommendations and mandates of public health officials.
-As of 3/25/20, state officials are working to ban meetings of 10 or more people in order to control the spread of this virus.
-The Arkansas Conference is recommending that Methodist churches prepare themselves for this to last until the end of April.
-There is no official “end date” since the situation is rapidly changing and uncertain.
+As of 5/6/20, our bishop has tasked the trustees committees of each church to develop reopening plans for sometime in June or later.
+Our tentative “reopening” date is July 12th, meeting in the Family Life Center and limiting capacity to 50 people.

 Scripture’s command to “love your neighbor” means that we ought to love our elderly and immunocompromised neighbors.
 COVID-19 can be spread even if someone is not showing symptoms.
 It is also more infectious than seasonal illnesses.
 The fatality rate is alarming, especially among older populations and those with existing health issues.
 To put it bluntly, hosting in-person church gatherings right now would lead to greater spread and more deaths.
 Biblically speaking, Jesus commanded his disciples to care for the least of these.
 Therefore, the most loving thing we could do for all our neighbors will be for Concord to take these precautionary steps.

-While we cannot meet in person as a community, we are live streaming several church activities on Facebook Live, including weekly devotionals, a Sunday school lesson, morning worship, and an upcoming bible study.
+While we cannot meet in person as a community, we are live streaming or recording several church activities on Facebook.
 These videos will be saved for later viewing, too, should you “miss” a scheduled event.
-I will also be posting a weekly prayer guide, with prompts of what to pray for each day.
-Please visit and “like” our Facebook page for more information.

 On another note, Christian ministry still depends on your financial generosity.
 Here are several ways you can contribute during this trying time: